malacalypse/h9-remote/README.md

 ## Tempo Control

 The time-based parameters of many algorithms can be synced to the MIDI clock in beat-values instead of milliseconds or seconds.
 To enable this for a given preset you need to turn on Tempo mode.
 Click the "Tempo" control to enable this.
 Please note that this requires a full preset reload as there is not presently a way to set this value aside from dumping the preset to the pedal.
 So turning this on and off will take slightly longer.
-This is a preset configuration value and is not able to be automated.
+This is a preset configuration value and is not configured for automation.

 # Advanced Options